 Tales of the Chesapeake – 5 topics that you may not know about:

-Shipwrecks, civil war, pirates, ghosts, and more: we’ve compiled a list of 5 topics that you may not know about the Chesapeake Bay.
-The bay is not only a watermen’s paradise, but it is also full of history and interesting tales!
+Shipwrecks, civil war, pirates, ghosts, and more: for your enjoyment we’ve compiled a list of fun facts that you may not know about the Chesapeake Bay.
+The bay is not only a boater’s paradise, but it is also rich in history and interesting folklore!

 1. Chesapeake Bay facts and figures